Globalization: Political globalization

 Political globalization refers to the growth of the worldwide political system, both in size and complexity.
 That system includes national governments, their governmental and intergovernmental organizations as well as government-independent elements of global civil society such as international non-governmental organizations and social movement organizations.
 One of the key aspects of the political globalization is the declining importance of the nation-state and the rise of other actors on the political scene.
 William R. Thompson has defined it as "the expansion of a global political system, and its institutions, in which inter-regional transactions (including, but certainly not limited to trade) are managed".

 Political globalization is one of the three main dimensions of globalization commonly found in academic literature, with the two other being economic globalization and cultural globalization.

 Intergovernmentalism is a term in political science with two meanings.
 The first refers to a theory of regional integration originally proposed by Stanley Hoffmann; the second treats states and the national government as the primary factors for integration.
 Multi-level governance is an approach in political science and public administration theory that originated from studies on European integration.
 Multi-level governance gives expression to the idea that there are many interacting authority structures at work in the emergent global political economy.
 It illuminates the intimate entanglement between the domestic and international levels of authority.

 Some people are citizens of multiple nation-states.
 Multiple citizenship, also called dual citizenship or multiple nationality or dual nationality, is a person's citizenship status, in which a person is concurrently regarded as a citizen of more than one state under the laws of those states.

 U.S. military presence around the world in 2007.
 As of 2015, the U.S. still had many bases and troops stationed globally.

 Increasingly, non-governmental organizations influence public policy across national boundaries, including humanitarian aid and developmental efforts.
 Philanthropic organizations with global missions are also coming to the forefront of humanitarian efforts; charities such as the Bill and Melinda Gates Foundation, Accion International, the Acumen Fund (now Acumen) and the Echoing Green have combined the business model with philanthropy, giving rise to business organizations such as the Global Philanthropy Group and new associations of philanthropists such as the Global Philanthropy Forum.
 The Bill and Melinda Gates Foundation projects include a current multibillion-dollar commitment to funding immunizations in some of the world's more impoverished but rapidly growing countries.
 The Hudson Institute estimates total private philanthropic flows to developing countries at US$59 billion in 2010.

-As a response to globalization, some countries have embraced isolationist policies.
+As a response to globalization, some countries have embraced isolationist and protectionist policies.
 For example, the North Korean government makes it very difficult for foreigners to enter the country and strictly monitors their activities when they do.
 Aid workers are subject to considerable scrutiny and excluded from places and regions the government does not wish them to enter.
 Citizens cannot freely leave the country.
+Economic sanctions create artificial detachment from global markets.